jaeyoonyu/jaeyoonyu.github.io/python-basics.md

 ---

 I share some **python code** snippets that are useful, especially for those who would like to study **Python for Data Analytics and Accounting Research**.
 This page is not designed to walk you through Python basics.
 Rather, I organize and share code snippets that I use often (and I forget).
 The snippets are mainly relevant to the following topics:
-* Data wrangling with Numpy and Pandas
+* Data wrangling
-* Visualization with Matplotlib, Seaborn, and Plotly
+* Visualization
-* Regular expression with Regex
+* Regular expression
 * Textual analysis
-* Web-scraping with Requests, Beautifulsoup, and Selenium
+* Web-scraping
 <br/>

 ---